Harry Bates (writer): Biography

 Harry Bates was born Hiram Gilmore Bates III on October 9, 1900, in Pittsburgh, Pennsylvania.
 He began working for William Clayton in the 1920s as the editor of adventure pulp magazines.
 When Clayton proposed a period adventure magazine, Bates suggested several alternatives that he said would be easier to edit, and Astounding Science Fiction was the result.
 Bates, who was not a fan of science fiction, edited the magazine from its inception in January 1930 until March 1933, when Clayton went bankrupt and the magazine was sold to Street and Smith.
 During that time, he edited other magazines for Clayton, including Strange Tales, intended to compete with Weird Tales.

-Bates believed the science fiction stories of the time were poorly written: "Amazing Stories!
-Once I had bought a copy.
-What awful stuff I'd found it!
-Cluttered with trivia!
-Packed with puerilities.
-Written by unimaginables!
-But now at the memory I wondered if there might be a market for a well-written magazine on the Amazing themes."
-Bates wrote that the "science fiction of the early writers had little relation to science of the scientists."
-What science fiction writers did was to "extrapolate" and not "relate" because "almost all of what is called science fiction is fantasy and nothing else but."

-In 1964, Bates recalled his editorship of Astounding: "Long ago I was a party to the genesis of a magazine which persisted through thirty years and thirty millions of words. ...
-Astounding was a living being.
-I served it in its infancy and childhood, Orlin Tremaine brought it through youth and adolescence, John Campbell guided it through adulthood and maturity."

 Bates had a different opinion of science fiction than Hugo Gernsback, publisher of Amazing Stories.
 Bates felt that the science needed to be exciting, but not necessarily accurate, and that story and pacing were more important.

 Using the pseudonyms Anthony Gilmore and H.G.
 Winter, Bates and his assistant editor Desmond Winter Hall collaborated on the "Hawk Carse" series and other stories.
 In 1952, the Hawk Carse stories were collected in Space Hawk: The Greatest of Interplanetary Adventurers.
 Bates's most famous story is "Farewell to the Master" (Astounding, October 1940), which was the basis for the well-known science fiction movie of 1951, The Day the Earth Stood Still, as well as the 2008 remake and the 1973 Marvel Comics Worlds Unknown series adaptation.

-Bates recalled the creation of the Hawk Carse science fiction series in Requiem for Astounding (1964): "From the beginning I had been bothered by the seeming inability of my writers to mix convincing character with our not-too-convincing science; so after nearly two years, with the double hope of furnishing the writers an example of a vivid hero and villain and my readers a whopping hero versus villain, I generated the first Hawk Carse story."